loighic/truth-tables/example_problems.md

 1 (R & ~T)
 ~~~

-You can use the previous problem as a guide for completing this truth table.
+You can use the previous problem as a guide when you are filling in this truth table.
 First, fill in the columns under the atomic sentences.
 Then, fill in the columns under the logical operators in the ***reverse order*** that you selected them above.

 That is, first, fill in the column under the operator that you entered last.
 Then, fill in the column under the operator that you entered second-to-last, etc.